SVCS Curriculum Approach

 Additionally, students at SVCS benefit from an emphasis on community.
 The sense of community is supported through all-school gatherings, whole-school recess, younger/older classroom reading buddies, and other opportunities.
 Children can often be found eating lunch in younger or older classrooms, and nurturing friendships are encouraged.
 The school also subscribes to the best practices detailed in the Responsive Classroom approach.
 This approach helps students to develop social awareness skills through morning meetings, classroom rule creation, interactive modeling, positive teacher language, logical consequences, guided discovery, and academic choice.

-Students in grades K-5 benefit from a unique mathematics curriculum entitled “Engage NY,” while students in grades 6-8 utilize “Connected Mathematics.”
-Inherent in Engage NY and Connected Mathematics is the belief that all students can become mathematically proficient – not by rote procedural memorization, but through a profound understanding of mathematical concepts.
-These programs encourage students to explore numbers and their relationship in depth, express findings in a variety of ways, engage in cooperative learning, and invent their own strategies.
+Students in grades K-8 benefit from a unique mathematics curriculum entitled “Engage NY".
+Inherent in Engage NY is the belief that all students can become mathematically proficient – not by rote procedural memorization, but through a profound understanding of mathematical concepts.
+Theis program encourages students to explore numbers and their relationship in depth, express findings in a variety of ways, engage in cooperative learning, and invent their own strategies.
 You might notice that the strategies taught are different from how you learned when you were in school – but perhaps more like the shortcuts you’ve developed as adults.

-Engage NY and Connected Math are cutting-edge approaches, lauded nationally and compared favorably to many other curricula that do not focus on higher-order thinking or critical reasoning skills.
-Other local public schools have recently adopted the Investigations program, including some that are seeking to improve student performance under Common Core State Standards.
+Engage NY is a cutting-edge approach, lauded nationally and compared favorably to many other curricula that do not focus on higher-order thinking or critical reasoning skills.

 English Language Arts (Reading/Writing/Literacy)